Housework is exercise!

 After deciding that the gym was not for me, I bought myself a Maxo-Fit mini stepper; a stepper machine with a handle which allows me to march on the spot whilst keeping me upright.
 It’s pretty incredible.

 Sometimes I can last longer on it that others, but I feel like I have finally found a method of exercising that is doing me good.
 I also perform my physio’s Pilates moves, and have a selection of Pilates and Yoga DVDs.

 All of these things can be done at home in front of the TV, so there’s no excuse.
 If you’re in a position to exercise, for goodness sake, DO IT.

 Perhaps if I hadn’t been so quick to ‘accept’ that ‘people with MS should avoid vigorous exercise’ I would have been in a much better position when I was floored by my relapse.

 If you struggle to exercise due to mobility issues or fatigue, don’t beat yourself up if you can’t face lying on a rubber gym mat whilst some smiley-faced Bendy-Wendy with perfect make-up tells you to “keep going!”

 Even some gentle stretching whilst seated is better than no movement at all.
 The way I see it is that ‘exercise’ does not have to be formal ‘exercise’.
 It doesn’t have to mean squeezing into Lycra or visiting a gym.

 Exercise really means – keep moving.
-So rather than sit and bemoan the fact that you have nothing useful to contribute to the OMS Runners forum, find something that you can do, something that you enjoy.
+So rather than sit and bemoan the fact that you have nothing useful to contribute to the Overcoming MS Runners forum, find something that you can do, something that you enjoy.
 And yes, in my book, that does include five minutes battling with a fitted sheet.
 Right, where have I left the bleach…?